Abbotsford, British Columbia

-Abbotsford is a city located in British Columbia, adjacent to the Canada–United States border, Greater Vancouver and the Fraser River.
-With an census population of 153,524 people it is the largest municipality in the province outside metropolitan Vancouver.
-Abbotsford-Mission has the third highest proportion of visible minorities among census metropolitan areas in Canada, after the Greater Toronto Area and the Greater Vancouver CMA.
+Abbotsford is a city in British Columbia next to the Canada–United States border, Greater Vancouver, and the Fraser River.
+With a census population of 153,569 people (2021), it is the most populous municipality in the province outside metropolitan Vancouver.
+Abbotsford–Mission has the third-highest proportion of visible minorities among census metropolitan areas in Canada, after the Greater Toronto Area and the Greater Vancouver CMA.
 It is home to Tradex, the University of the Fraser Valley, and Abbotsford International Airport.

 As of the 2021 census, it is the largest municipality of the Fraser Valley Regional District and the fifth-largest municipality of British Columbia.
-The Abbotsford–Mission metropolitan area of around 195,726 inhabitants as of the 2021 census is the 23rd largest census metropolitan area in Canada.
-It has also been named by Statistics Canada as Canada's most generous city in terms of charitable donations for nine straight years.
+The Abbotsford–Mission metropolitan area of around 195,726 inhabitants as of the 2021 census is the 23rd-largest census metropolitan area in Canada.
+It has also been named by Statistics Canada as Canada's most generous city in terms of charitable donations for nine consecutive years.

 The community of 375.55 km2 is the largest city by area in British Columbia.
 The municipality's southern boundary is the Canada–United States border.
 In Canada, it is bordered by the Township of Langley to the west, the City of Mission to the north, and the City of Chilliwack to the east.
 Abbotsford borders the town of Sumas, Washington, to the south.
 Much of Abbotsford has views of Mount Baker (to the southeast, in Washington) and the Coast Mountains (to the north).